SoK: Security of the Image Processing Pipeline for Camera-based Sensing in Autonomous Vehicles: Image Processing Pipeline Testbed

-The complexity and extensive configuration options of the image processing pipeline necessitate advanced debugging and analysis tools.
-Analyzing both the security-related research from \autoref{tab:SecurityLayer} and the robustness-related research from \autoref{tab:RobustnessLayer} highlights the need for an embedded hardware testbed.
-This testbed should allow for manipulating image processing pipeline parameters and investigating intermediate images, contributing to both security and robustness research of camera systems.
-Moreover, such a testbed would facilitate developing and testing attacks and countermeasures on camera systems by enabling controlled image capture with defined settings.
-This also allows the analysis and optimization of attacks with an entry point in the physical world.
-Despite the significant demand for such a testbed, no existing solution offers realistic hardware, comprehensive layer coverage, and ease of reproduction.
+To leverage the insights from our SoK, we built PICT, an image processing pipeline testbed designed for academic experimentation.
+PICT is not intended to replicate the full complexity of commercial multi-camera stacks, but to embody the complexity and extensive configuration options of the image processing pipeline identified as missing in existing tools.
+It allows for manipulating image processing pipeline parameters and investigating intermediate images, contributing to both security research from \autoref{tab:SecurityLayer} and robustness research of camera systems from \autoref{tab:RobustnessLayer}.
+Moreover, it facilitates developing and testing attacks and countermeasures on the image processing pipeline by enabling controlled image capture with defined settings.
+Despite the significant demand for such a platform, to our knowledge, no open testbed simultaneously offers realistic hardware, comprehensive pipeline-layer coverage, and reproducibility.